What You Need to Know About Solar Energy Installation Manager

 - Residential Field Manager

 There were about 602,500 jobs for Solar Energy Installation Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 12.6% which is above the national average.
 The Bureau of Labor Statistics predicts 75,800 new jobs for Solar Energy Installation Manager by 2026.
-The BLS estimates 68,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 68,500 job openings in this field each year.

 The states with the most job growth for Solar Energy Installation Manager are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Alaska, or Kentucky.
 These states have the worst job growth for this type of profession.